 The Jackson County Circuit Court believes that people who work cooperatively to reach a solution are more likely to honor the agreement and work together.
 Therefore, the Court requires the use of mediation services in Small Claims and Landlord-Tenant disputes.
+Mediation is currently being held by remote means only.

 What is mediation?